 June 6, 1849 – Edmund P. Gaines passed away at the age of 76 in New Orleans and was buried in the Church Street Graveyard in Mobile, Ala.
 Born in Culpepper County, Va. on March 20, 1777, he and a detachment of mounted riflemen arrested former Vice President Aaron Burr on the road north of Fort Stoddert in February 1807 and escorted him to Washington, D.C. for trial on charges of treason.

-June 6, 1862 - On this day, after a lengthy naval battle, the Union claimed Memphis, Tenn., the Confederacy's fifth-largest city, a naval manufacturing yard, and a key Southern industrial center.
+June 6, 1862 - On this day, during the Battle of Memphis, after a lengthy naval battle, the Union claimed Memphis, Tenn., the Confederacy's fifth-largest city, a naval manufacturing yard, and a key Southern industrial center.

 June 6, 1865 – Confederate soldier Lafayette Washington Duke of Co.
 C, 5th Alabama Infantry Regiment was released after taking the Oath of Allegiance.
 Wounded and given furlough home to Monroe County on June 27, 1862, he was taken prisoner at the Wilderness on May 5, 1864, forwarded to Point Lookout, Md. on May 18, 1864 and then to Elmira Prison, N.Y. on Aug.
 15, 1864.
 He eventually returned home to Monroe County, became a Baptist minister and eventually moved to Texas.
 He is buried in Waco, McLennan County, Texas.

-June 6, 1865 - Confederate raider Wiliam Quantrill died from shot in the back that he received while escaping from a Union patrol near Taylorsville, Ky.
+June 6, 1865 - Confederate raider William Quantrill died from shot in the back that he received while escaping from a Union patrol near Taylorsville, Ky.
 He was 27 years old.

 June 6, 1868 – English sailor and explorer Robert Falcon Scott was born in Plymouth, Devon, England, UK.
 He led two expeditions to the Antarctic regions: the Discovery Expedition, 1901–04, and the ill-fated Terra Nova Expedition, 1910–13.
 During the second venture, Scott led a party of five which reached the South Pole on Jan.
 17, 1912 only to find that they had been preceded by Roald Amundsen's Norwegian expedition.